achillesn/smart-cedar/_drafts/Songs/you-were-born-human.md

 doesn’t belong to you

 So make a move and
-Open the chest of treasure
+open the chest of treasure
-You have in your heart
+you have in your heart
 Take the magic flute
-And start
+and start
-To dance to the light
+to dance to the light
 Deep
 Deep with joy
-And we’ll follow you
+and we’ll follow you.
-And we’ll follow you.
+We’ll follow you.

 Look me in the eye
 Look deep